PawelKosiorek/jack-compiler-front-end/README.md

 This part of the compiler comprises the following modules:

-JackTokenizer, which breaks down input stream into separate Jack-language tokens.\n CompilationEngine, which is a recursive top-down compilation engine.\n SymbolTable, which provides a symbol table for the compiler.\n VMWrite, which emits VM commands into a file.\n JackCompiler, which is a top-level driver that invokes the other modules.\n
+JackTokenizer, which breaks down input stream into separate Jack-language tokens.

+CompilationEngine, which is a recursive top-down compilation engine.

+SymbolTable, which provides a symbol table for the compiler.

+VMWrite, which emits VM commands into a file.

+JackCompiler, which is a top-level driver that invokes the other modules.